Fuchsia corymbiflora

 Fuchsia corymbiflora is a species of shrub in the family Onagraceae.
 It is endemic to Peru, and was first introduced to the Royal Botanical Gardens, Kew in 1840.

+This species is often confused with F. boliviana, which it closely resembles.
+On close inspection. most plants in cultivation identified as F. corymbiflora turn out to be the latter.
+The most immediately visible distinction is that the sepals of F. boliviana initially become spreading at anthesis but soon fully reflex back against the tube.
+The sepals of F. corymbiflora, on the hand, spread at anthesis but remain in a more angled position.
+They do not fully reflex.

 Etymology

 Fuchsia is named for Leonhart Fuchs [1501-66], a renaissance botanist and professor at Tübingen.
 Corymbiflora means 'with flowers arranged in flat-topped heads (corymbs)'.